vim-perl/vim-perl/README.md

 Any bug reports/feature requests/patches should be directed to the [vim-perl group](https://groups.google.com/group/vim-perl).

+When reporting bugs in the highlighting of items, please include an example file as well as a screenshot demonstrating the problem.

 # FAQ

 ## Curly braces inside of regexes/strings are considered when I use %